theskinnerbox/ASTEF/README.md

 A Simple Tool for Examining Fixations (ASTEF) is a project for facilitating the use of spatial statistics on eye tracking data.
 The first version of the software was developed in C# and it is no longer maintained.
 This version is coded for Matlab.
 The interface has completely redesigned and simplified.

 ## Fixation Data Format
-Fixation file has to be a text file with .txt.
+Fixation file has to be a simple text file, .txt extension, space-delimited.

 First line: screen width and height, in pixel.

 From second line to the end: timestamp x y

-The input file is simple text and space­delimited.

 Example:
 ```